 is modular system for generating musical compositions through the use of binary signals.
 This constraint challenges composers to program their songs rather than write or perform them.
 The most interesting work created with Destiny Clock often uses a root frequency that is then subdivided into a series of overlapping harmonic patterns.

 The portable version of Destiny Clock uses surface-mount pin headers as connection points between modules.
 Due to space restrictions, modules consist solely of their constituent inputs and outputs.
-Some modules run using just a logic chip such as the 4051 Multiplexer or the 4015 Shift Register.
-Others are programmed on the ATMEGA 328P.
-The system is enclosed in clear acrylic.
+Some modules run using everyday logic chips like the 4051 Multiplexer or the 4015 Shift Register.
+Others use an ATMEGA328P with custom firmware written in Arduino.
+The device is enclosed in translucent acrylic case.

-12-bit patterns is an example of the visual potential of the Binary Modular.
-Each image is composed of a series of rectangular color strips.
-The height, color, and position of each strip are determined by the current state of twelve binary operators.
-The system can be patched in limitless ways, but it is through the use of the frequency division module that the most interesting visual harmonics are achieved.
+The prototype Destiny Clock was used to experiment with generating visual output.
+The resulting image is composed of a series of rectangular color strips.
+The height, color, and position of each strip are determined by the current states of twelve binary operators.
+The frequency division module is utilized extensively to create repeating harmonic patterns.